All 2025 Speakers

 R. J. Corman Railroad Group

-Justin Broyles rejoined R. J. Corman in 2018 after serving for three years as Chief Commercial Officer for Patriot Rail.
-Prior to that, he held various leadership positions within R. J. Corman, focusing on emergency services, storm response, construction, and national account management.
-He brings over 20 years of railroad industry experience.
-As Executive Vice President, Commercial Affairs, he oversees all commercial activity, including managing the marketing and sales teams, for R. J. Corman's 19 short line railroads.
-Justin is also responsible for Class I account management for all R. J. Corman companies and Storm Team efforts.
+Justin Broyles began with R. J. Corman in 2001, holding various leadership positions focusing on emergency services, storm response, construction, and national account management.
+After serving for three years at Patriot Rail as Chief Commercial Officer, he rejoined R. J. Corman in 2018, becoming Executive Vice President, Commercial Affairs.
+In this role, he oversaw all commercial activity, including managing the marketing and sales teams, for R. J. Corman's 19 short line railroads.
+Justin was also responsible for Class I account management for all R. J. Corman companies and Storm Team efforts.

-Justin has a robust background in corporate account management, rail-related services, new business development, negotiations, mergers & acquisitions, supply chain logistics, and growing strong client relationships.
-He also holds a BS in Business Administration with an emphasis in Marketing from Southern Illinois University.
-Justin holds several key positions in the transportation industry.
+With nearly 25 years of railroad industry experience, Justin has developed a robust background in corporate account management, rail-related services, new business development, negotiations, mergers & acquisitions, supply chain logistics, and growing strong client relationships.

 Presenter Name